Higher Vector Bundles: Future directions and open problems

 The VB-groupoid approach has played a fundamental role in elucidating the Lie theory and the Morita invariance of 2-term representations up to homotopy \cite{bcdh}, \cite{dho}.
 Generalizing this, we expect that our semi-direct product construction will play a role tackling these problems for more general representations up to homotopy.

-Grabowski and Rotkiewitz developed a very useful approach to vector bundles in the smooth setting, by characterizing them via the scalar multiplication \cite{gr}.
-This approach was used in \cite{bcdh} to characterize VB-groupoids and their corresponding infinitesimal counterpart, the VB-algebroids.
-In the same fashion, it is natural to characterize higher vector bundles $q: V\to G$ via scalar multiplication and study their differentiation.
+There is a useful approach to vector bundles in the smooth setting, by characterizing them via the scalar multiplication \cite{gr}.
+This was used in \cite{bcdh} to characterize VB-groupoids and VB-algebroids, and to describe their Lie theory.
+Analogously, it is natural to characterize higher vector bundles $q: V\to G$ via scalar multiplication and study their differentiation.
 The infinitesimal counterpart should be Vaintrob's $A$-modules \cite{vaintrob}, which are the intrinsic object associated with Lie algebroid representations up to homotopy \cite{mehta}.
+A version of this differentiation functor was constructed by Arias Abad and Shaetz \cite{as}, as well as the integration to the $\infty$-dimensional $\infty$-groupoid $\Pi_\infty(A)$.

 \begin{problem} Show that higher vector bundles differentiate to produce Vaintrob's $A$-modules, and explore when such an $A$-module integrates to a higher vector bundle. \end{problem}